grafana/k6-docs/src/data/markdown/translated-guides/en/03 Test authoring/02 Recording a session/02 Har converter.md

 You should remove these third party requests:

 - They will skew the percentiles of your performance results.
-- You may not be able to affect the performance of the third-party service.
+- You may be unable to affect the performance of the third-party service.
 - The load test may violate the terms-of-service contract that you have with the provider.

 Your k6 script can skip third-party requests in a few ways: